 The creative ways that these schools have found to honor multiple cultures have had measurable results.
 Luigi Yannotta finds that greater collaboration between parents of different cultures has reduced the number of discipline problems between races at Aiken Elementary.
 Maurice Smith cites improved test scores at Ellsworth School following higher parent involvement.
 And Vicki Dineen says that the faces showing up in the family resource room at Dickson Elementary have become more representative of her school's ethnic diversity, at least in part because of great enthusiasm for planning events like the Soul Food Dinner.
 "It brings in families that maybe wouldn't come to decorate bulletin boards," says Dineen, "but they would love to help organize an event like this.

-- Enlist parents to help diversify the PTO board.
+Enlist parents to help diversify the PTO board.
 "To increase minority representation on the PTO and school committees, we go out and recruit African-American and Hispanic parents," says Maurice Smith, principal of Oliver Ellsworth School in Windsor, Conn.
+If many parents speak a language other than English, consider adding a bilingual parent liaison position to your board.